María Ruiz de Burton: Later life

 Ruiz de Burton's husband was assigned to San Diego where the couple moved for eight years and had two children.
 Henry Burton bought a Mexican land grant, Rancho Jamul.
 In 1859 near the start of the civil war, Burton was ordered to serve in the Union army, and he, Ruiz, and the family moved to the East coast for a decade.
 She lived in "the highest military, political, and social circles,” and became friends with First Lady Mary Todd Lincoln.
 Maria was not as happy adjusting to “Yankee life,” describing it in a letter to a friend as “’a humbug so methodical and well supported that they even almost believe it.'”
 This gave her a close look at the corruption in the government, which she would later use in her writings critiquing U.S. society and government.
 Though she was part of U.S. society, she remained loyal to her roots.
 She used her writing to counter portrayals of Mexicans and critique discrimination of Californios from individuals and the state.

 Henry Burton died in 1869 because of a malarial fever in Rhode Island, leaving her a 37-year-old widow.
 She then returned to San Diego.
 Unfortunately she found Rancho Jamul in pieces, some parts sold to cover her late husband's debts, and some parts occupied by squatters, made legal by the California Land Act of 1851.
 This stated that “all Mexican land grants are public domain and available for resettlement until a federal land commission could verify the legitimacy of land titles.”
 She was forced to go to court to fight for her land, and these legal fees drained her savings and she was forced to mortgage her land.
 To combat this once wrote her own legal briefs and to earn money she “planted castor beans on the rancho, considered using it for a water reservoir, and started a short-lived cement company, all to generate income beyond the meager widow’s pension she was receiving from the U.S. government.”
 Ruiz de Burton was an enterprising woman and engaged in various business dealings and entrepreneurial activities during this period in her life.
 In 1869, soon after she returned to the West Coast, Ruiz de Burton formed the Jamul Portland Cement Manufacturing Company with her son Henry and other financial backers.
 The company produced cement with lime produced from the limestone present in Rancho Jamul.
 The company closed in 1891.
 She never got her rancho back because the court proceedings lasted until after her death.
 She travelled continually on business connected to the various lawsuits she was involved in, and was in Chicago at the time of her death on August 12, 1895, when she succumbed to gastric fever.
-Her body was returned to San Diego for burial, where it was interred at Calvary Catholic Cemetery.
+Her body was returned to San Diego for burial, where it was interred at Pioneer Park (San Diego).